melt-umn/ableC/extensions/templating/README.md

 ## TODO items before this is merged
 * Make injectGlobalDeclsType non-forwarding or get rid of it
-* Use nested Message for reporting errors in recursive instantiations
 * Decide what to do about operator overloading
   * Fix now with attributes, or fix later?